coil-language/coil-lang/README.md

 fn map(callable) = this[[Iter]].map(callable::call)
 ```

-Now we have to `impl` Callable for all things we want to use as a map function, but that's quite straightforward, you can see the full implementation of `Iter` and `Callable` in ./src/std
+Now we have to `impl` Callable for all things we want to use as a map function, but that's quite straightforward, you can see the full implementation of `Iter` and `Callable` in ./src/std/prelude.prt

-## JavaScript's rough edges
+## Differences from JavaScript

 ### Truthiness